cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Dockerfile as a CI environment

 With Docker Builder there is no need to build and push custom containers so they can be used as an environment to run CI tasks in.
 Cirrus CI can do it for you!
-Just specify path to a `Dockerfile` via `dockerfile` field for you container declaration in `.cirrus.yml` like this:
+Just specify path to a `Dockerfile` with the `dockerfile` field for you container declaration for the `.cirrus.yml` like this:

 ```yaml
 efficient_task: